PolymerLabs/arcs/extension/README.md

 The extension does two things:

-1) Synchronizes metadata from the browser to the shared Arcs system.
+1) Synchronizes metadata from the browser to your Arc.
 1) Provides an entry point to Arcs.

-The first point is worth re-emphasizing. **The extension sends metadata from pages you visit to a public firebase.** We've limited the extent of data shared to allow the extension to be tested while we continue working on the platform.
+Currently (and temporarily) synchronization happens via a **public** firebase.

 ## installation